farhadm1990/16S-rRNA-amplicon/R_steps.md

 print(dist_methods)
 ```

-You can create a metric distance scaling (MDS) also termed as Principal Coordinate Analysis (PCoA) or non-metric distance scaling (NMDS) plots to visualize beta diversity of your bacterial data on reduced dimentional plots.
+You can create a metric distance scaling (MDS) also termed as Principal Coordinate Analysis (PCoA) or non-metric dimentional scaling (NMDS) plots to visualize beta diversity of your bacterial data on reduced dimentional plots.
 In this example we only do that for Weighted UniFrac Phylogenetic Distance by `ordinate` function from phyloseq package.

 ```R
 #Weighted UniFrac: based on log-transformed data